 Trade accounts receivable.
-We maintain an allowance for doubtful accounts for potential estimated losses resulting from our customers' inability to make required payments.
-In addition, we evaluate our customers' financial condition periodically and record an allowance for any specific account we consider as doubtful.
-In 2018, we did not record any new material specific charge related to doubtful customers.
+We maintain an allowance for doubtful accounts for estimated losses resulting from our customers' inability to make required payments.
+In addition, we record an allowance for any specific account we consider as doubtful.
+In 2019, we did not record any new material specific charge related to doubtful customers.
 If we receive information that the financial condition of our customers has deteriorated, resulting in an impairment of their ability to make payments, additional allowances could be required.

 Business combinations and goodwill.
-The purchase accounting method applied to business combinations requires extensive use of estimates and judgments to allocate the purchase price to the fair value of the identifiable assets acquired and liabilities assumed.
+The acquisition method of accounting applied to business combinations requires extensive use of estimates and judgments to allocate the purchase price to the fair value of the identifiable assets acquired and liabilities assumed.
 If the assumptions and estimates used to allocate the purchase price are not correct or if business conditions change, purchase price adjustments or future asset impairment charges could be required.
-At December 31, 2018, the value of goodwill in our Consolidated Balance Sheet amounted to \$121 million.
+At December 31, 2019, the value of goodwill in our Consolidated Balance Sheet amounted to \$162 million.

 Impairment of goodwill.
-Goodwill recognized in business combinations is not amortized but is tested for impairment annually in the third quarter, or more frequently if a triggering event indicating a possible impairment exists.
+Goodwill recognized in business combinations is not amortized but is tested for impairment annually as of the end of the third quarter, or more frequently if a triggering event indicating a possible impairment exists.
 Goodwill subject to potential impairment is tested at a reporting unit level.
 This impairment test determines whether the fair value of each reporting unit for which goodwill is allocated is lower than the total carrying amount of relevant net assets allocated to such reporting unit, including its allocated goodwill.
-If lower, the implied fair value of the reporting unit goodwill is then compared to the carrying value of the goodwill and an impairment charge is recognized for any excess.
-In determining the fair value of a reporting unit, we use significant management judgments and estimates to forecast the future discounted cash flows associated with the reporting unit, including: the applicable industry's sales volume forecast and selling price evolution, the reporting unit's market penetration and its revenues evolution, the market acceptance of certain new technologies and products, the relevant cost structure, the discount rates applied using a weighted average cost of capital and the perpetuity rates used in calculating cash flow terminal values.
+If lower, the implied fair value of the reporting unit goodwill is then compared to the carrying value of the goodwill and impairment charge is recognized for any excess in the consolidated statements of income on the line "Impairment, restructuring charges and other related closure costs".
+Significant management judgments and estimates are used in forecasting the future discounted cash flows associated with the reporting unit, including: the applicable industry's sales volume forecast and selling price evolution, the reporting unit's market penetration and its revenues evolution, the market acceptance of certain new technologies and products, the relevant cost structure, the discount rates applied using a weighted average cost of capital and the perpetuity rates used in calculating cash flow terminal values.
 Our evaluations are based on financial plans updated with the latest available projections of the semiconductor market, our sales expectations and our costs evaluation, and are consistent with the plans and estimates that we use to manage our business.
-It is possible, however, that the plans and estimates used may prove to be incorrect, and future adverse changes in market conditions, changes in strategies, lack of performance of major customers or operating results of acquired businesses that are not in line with our estimates may require impairments.
+It is possible, however, that the plans and estimates used may prove to be incorrect, and future adverse changes in market conditions, changes in strategies, lack of performance of major customers or operating possible, however, that the plans and estimates may require impairments.

-We performed our annual impairment test of goodwill during the third quarters of 2018, 2017 and 2016 and concluded that there was no goodwill impairment loss.
+We performed our annual impairment test of goodwill as of the end of the third quarters of 2019, 2018 and 2017 and concluded that there was no goodwill impairment loss.
 Impairment charges could result from new valuations triggered by changes in our product portfolio or strategic alternatives, particularly in the event of a downward shift in future revenues or operating cash flows in relation to our current plans or in case of capital injections by, or equity transfers to, third parties at a value lower than the current carrying value.